 Ashley Edmonds focuses her practice on domestic and international trademark counseling, portfolio management, clearance, and enforcement matters.
 She helps clients assess the availability of trademarks for use and registration, develop and implement complex trademark registration and protection strategies, monitor and enforce trademark rights, and manage trademark disputes throughout the world.
 Ms. Edmonds advises clients across diverse industries including hospitality, travel, cosmetics and beauty, technology, and financial services.

 Ms. Edmonds was recognized as a Washington D.C.
-“Rising Star” in 2022 and the three years immediately preceding for Intellectual Property by Super Lawyers magazine.
+“Rising Star” in 2023 and the four years immediately preceding for Intellectual Property by Super Lawyers magazine.
+In 2023, she was named to the Capital Pro Bono Honor Roll, which recognizes the contributions of those D.C.
+Bar members who donated 50 hours or more of pro bono service during the previous calendar year.
 In 2020, Euromoney selected Ms. Edmonds as one of its "Rising Stars - Americas" for Trademark.

 Ms. Edmonds also has experience representing corporate policyholders in insurance coverage litigation matters.

 In 2010, Ms. Edmonds worked with the firm as a summer associate and as a judicial extern for The Honorable Linda Stephens, North Carolina Court of Appeals.

 Provide global trademark portfolio, trademark clearance, and international enforcement advice and counsel to a FORTUNE 500 multinational investment bank and financial services company.